ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-To be consistent with {{RFC7252}} which allows for shortened MAC tags in constrained environments, an implementation that supports the RPK mode of this profile MUST at least support the ciphersuite TLS\_ECDHE\_ECDSA\_WITH\_AES\_128\_CCM\_8 {{RFC7251}}.
+To be consistent with {{RFC7252}} which allows for shortened MAC tags in constrained environments, an implementation that supports the RPK mode of this profile MUST at least support the cipher suite TLS\_ECDHE\_ECDSA\_WITH\_AES\_128\_CCM\_8 {{RFC7251}}.
 As discussed in {{RFC7748}}, new ECC curves have been defined recently that are considered superior to the so-called NIST curves.
-This specification therefore mandates implementation support for curve25519 (cf. {{RFC8032}}, {{RFC8422}}) as this curve said to be efficient and less dangerous regarding implementation errors than the secp256r1 curve mandated in
+Implementations of this profile therefore MUST implement support for curve25519 (cf. {{RFC8032}}, {{RFC8422}}) as this curve said to be efficient and less dangerous regarding implementation errors than the secp256r1 curve mandated in
   {{RFC7252}}.